Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Theory

 The 1-electron term $\hat{V}^{(1)}_\mathrm{pol}$ can be splitted into a term arising from the interaction of the MM dipoles induced by the MM electric fields interacting with the QM density, and a self-interaction term arising from the response of the induced dipoles to the charges in the QM system

 The 2-electron contribution arises from the interaction of one electron with the dipoles induced by another electron in the system,

 The variables $U^a_{\QM/\MM}$ and $U_{\QM}^{ab}$ are given by

 This means we do not have to evaluate the full matrix $\vb{K}_\mathrm{D} = (\vb*{\alpha}^{-1} + \vb{T})^{-1}$, but instead we only need to evaluate $\vb*{K}_\mathrm{D}\vb*{v}$, for all $\vb*{v} = \vb*{f}_a$ and $\vb*{v} =\Ef_\MM$, and then evaluate and store the inner products of these with $\Ef_\MM$ and $\vb*{f}_a$, together with constructing and storing the atom-centred multipole operators $\hat{\mathcal{Q}}_a$ in a given basis set.
 We note that $\vb*{K}_\mathrm{D}\vb*{f}_a$ is the solution to the dipole induction equations for a field generated by atom-centred multipole $a$, and therefore setting up the approximate DRF Hamiltonian only involves solving the induction equations for a small number of input multipoles at the QM sites.
 Using this procedure we therefore avoid constructing the full matrix inverse $(\vb*{\alpha}^{-1} + \vb{T})^{-1}$, and instead we only require the solution to the MM system induction equations [Eq.~\eqref{eq-ind-eq}] for $N_\mathcal{Q}+1$ different external charge densities.
 The induction equations can be solved iteratively, requiring matrix-vector evaluations that scale at most as $\mathcal{O}(N_\MM^2)$ per iteration if the interactions are not truncated at finite range.
-When long-range interactions are truncated or treated using Ewald sum type methods this scaling can be reduced further,\cite{toukmaji_ewald_1996,shan_gaussian_2005,darden_particle_1993,chollet_ankh_2023} and several methods exist for very quickly converging the solution to these equations.\cite{wang_fast_2005,nocito_reduced_2019,gubler_accelerating_2024} In comparison the full matrix inversion required for integral exact DRF scales close to $\mathcal{O}(N_\MM^3)$.
-This enables ESPF-DRF to be applied in principle to very large polarizable MM systems.
+When long-range interactions are truncated or treated using Ewald sum type methods this scaling can be reduced further,\cite{toukmaji_ewald_1996,shan_gaussian_2005,darden_particle_1993,chollet_ankh_2023} and several methods exist for very quickly converging the solution to these equations.\cite{wang_fast_2005,nocito_reduced_2019,gubler_accelerating_2024} This enables ESPF-DRF to be applied in principle to very large polarizable MM systems.
+Avoiding construction of the full $\vb{K}_\mathrm{D}$ by iteratively solving a set of linear equations to construct the IEDRF Hamiltonian has been suggested in Ref.~\onlinecite{humeniuk_multistate_2024} for IEDRF.
+Thus for IEDRF $\vb*{K}_\mathrm{D}\vb*{v}$ needs to be evaluated $N_{\mathrm{AO}}(N_{\mathrm{AO}}+1)/2$ times (where $N_\mathrm{AO}$ is the size of the atomic orbtial basis used int he calculation), compared to $N_\mathcal{Q}$ times for ESPF-DRF (where $N_\mathcal{Q} = n_\mathcal{Q} N_\MM $, where $n_\mathcal{Q}$ is the number of multipole components per atom.)
+Therefore ESPF-DRF offers a speed-up of roughly $N_{\mathrm{AO}}^2/2N_\mathcal{Q}$ in cases where solving the induction equations for the MM region is the limiting step.
+In Ref.~\onlinecite{humeniuk_multistate_2024} it was found that the final contraction in evaluation of the exchange matrix after the induction equations have been solved was often the rate-limiting step in calculations, which scales as $\mathcal{O}(3N_\MM N_{\mathrm{AO}}^3)$.
+As we show in the supporting information, the equivalent step is ESPF-DRF scales as $\mathcal{O}(N_\mathcal{Q} N_{\mathrm{AO}}^3)$, so ESPF-DRF offers a speed-up of $\sim 3N_\MM / N_\mathcal{Q} $ when the DRF exchange matrix evaluation is rate-limiting.
+More detailed scaling analysis of ESPF-DRF and IEDRF is given in the supporting information.